Introduction

 However, digital twin usage carries one caveat: A digital twin is only as good as the data that goes into producing it.

 The key to creating an effective digital twin is good, comprehensive, well-managed data.
 Alden is ready to help with each step of the process.
 We have expertise in data collection, and our field app, Task Agent®, works on handheld image capture devices as well as smartphones.
-Alden’s asset management platform for joint use, Alden One®, uses automated workflows to streamline data management and sharing, billing, and creating reports for internal use, as well as for regulatory agencies.
+Alden’s asset management platform for joint use, Alden ONE, uses automated workflows to streamline data management and sharing, billing, and creating reports for internal use, as well as for regulatory agencies.

 digital-twins-ch5